Vera-Atiogbe/Superstore-Sales-SQL/README.md

 ### Finance & Operations
 - Average discount is 35%, high discounts above 40% result in losses
 - 1,808 orders (18%) generated a loss
-- Technology has highest profit margin at 17.39%
+- Technology has the highest profit margin at 17.39%
 - Standard Class is most used and most profitable shipping mode

 ### Marketing & Customer Analysis